-Hugh Charles Kennard was born on June 24 1918 and educated at Cranbrook School, Kent.
-He joined the RAF in 1937 on a short ser-vice commission and was briefly with Nos 66 and 610 Spitfire squadrons before moving back to No 66 in 1940.
+Hugh Charles Kennard was born on 24th June 1918 and educated at Cranbrook School, Kent.
+He joined the RAF on a short service commission on 25th October 1937.

 Kennard did his initial training at 12 E&RFTS Prestwick.
 He was posted to 11 FTS Shawbury on 9th January 1938 and joined 66 Squadron in August 1938.
 Kennard moved to 610 Squadron at Wittering in October 1939 but went back to 66 Squadron in March 1940.

 He claimed a share in a Me110 on 20th August.

 He was posted away on the 29th to 306 (Polish) Squadron, then being formed at Church Fenton, as a Flight Commander.

 On 14th May 1941 Kennard went to 121 Squadron, then reforming at

 Kirton-in-Lindsey, as a Flight Commander.
 It was one of the first American-manned 'Eagle' squadrons.

 He took command of the squadron in mid-January 1942 and was awarded the DFC (gazetted 30th June 1942).

 He was shot down over the Channel and wounded on 31st July while leading the squadron on Circus 201, a bomber-escort operation to Le Crotoy.
 He managed to bring Spitfire Vb BL234 back to Lympne for a crash landing.